JaiWillems/celest/docs/source/modules/encounter.rst

 The `GroundPosition` class is used to represent a ground location that can be passed into window generation functionality to produce viable ground-satellite encounter opportunities.
-Currently, the `GroundPosition` class is fairly preliminary but will be expanded in the future to accomidate more specific and complicated ellipsoid models based on the input geographical coordinates.
+Currently, the `GroundPosition` class is fairly preliminary but will be expanded in the future to accommodate more specific and complicated ellipsoid models based on the input geographical coordinates.

 .. autoclass:: celest.encounter.GroundPosition